Skip to main content

 • reward: RL reward signal (number, optional)

-• finished: Whether episode is complete (boolean, required, default: false)
+• finished: Whether episode is complete (boolean, default: false).
+Optional in input — always present in output.

 • metadata: Optional additional data (object)